Kansas Bierocks Recipe

 If you’ve never had a bierock (we pronounce it BEER-OCK in Kansas where I grew up), you are really missing a treat.
-This authentic German bierocks recipe using ground beef comes from Ellis, Kansas, center of the Volga-Deutsch settlements that sprung up all over Kansas and Nebraska in the 1870s.
-It’s a soft, slightly sweet bread roll, filled with ground beef (or sausage, or whatever you have), onion and cabbage or sauerkraut.
+This authentic Kansas Bierocks Recipe using ground beef comes from Ellis, Kansas, center of the Germans-from-Russia (Volga-Deutsch) settlements that sprung up all over Kansas and Nebraska in the 1870s.
+A bierock is a soft, slightly sweet bread roll, filled with ground beef (or sausage, or whatever you have), onion and cabbage or sauerkraut.
 You can also add cheese, as I have.
 In fact, you can pretty much add whatever you want – this is the kind of meal a family would prepare out of anything they had on hand.
 The only must-haves are the cabbage and sweet dough.

 If you’re planning on adding cheese, I recommend using something that will melt well, without separating into fat and protein.
 You may love the flavor of an aged cheese, but the older a cheese is, the more likely you’re going to get separation and a big oil slick on your baking sheet.
 I tend to stick with good, young monterey jack or colby cheese – but try a gruyere or provolone sometime!

 - 4 1/2 tsp Active Dry Yeast 2 packs